 The food at this party was being prepared by an actual chef, a casual fellow named Grantley whose informal air belied his skill.
-He was set up on the back patio, aided by a partner, and they cooked everything on a multi-purpose grill that had pan-like surfaces for sauces.
+He was set up on the back patio, aided by a partner, and they cooked everything on a big wok.
 There were shrimp, catfish, short ribs, a variety of delicious sauces and sides, and tasty?
 Hoo-wee!
 To use a Southern expression I once heard, it’ll make your tongue want to slap your head off.
 It was without question the best food I’d ever eaten at a film festival party.
 In fact, given my regular diet of frozen dinners and Pop-Tarts, it was some of the best food I’d ever eaten anywhere.

 Kim and Jen and I mingled and met other festival-goers.
 We met a feisty old lady who wasn’t Donna Ruth but who was also a festival supporter.
 She told us her son had moved to Texas some time ago — I got the impression Mississippians view Texas the way the Western states view California: with disdain and mistrust — and he had sent her a pair of boots as a gift.
 They were roper’s boots, like those worn by female rodeo participants.
 Being a good mother, she figured she should wear them a few times, but it was difficult because, in her own words, “I don’t like shoes that take two hands to get on.
 But I discovered that if I wore panty hose, they’d slide on easier, and so that’s what I did.
 I know that’s not how those boots were meant to be worn, but it was the only way I could get them on!”
 She’d be a good surrogate grandma, too, if Donna Ruth is unable to fulfill her duties, like if she gets called away to be an adjunct professor at Hogwarts or something.